DivyaRekha-G/-Customer-Purchase-Behavior-SQL-Data-Pipeline-Project-/README.md

 ---

-## 📁 Dataset

-- `raw_customers_2500.csv`: Simulated customer signup data
-- `raw_orders_2500.csv`: Simulated order history with statuses

----

 ## 🧩 Tools Used

 - **SQL (MySQL)**
 - **Excel** for CSV generation
-- Optional: Power BI or Tableau for visualization
+- Power BI  for visualization

 ---